turingschool/accelerated-mod-0/github/index.md

 ## Pushing and Pulling Changes

-- **Pushing** work up to a repository is the act of using Git commands to send the current version of a local repository up to the remote repository
+- <span class="vocab">Pushing</span> work up to a repository is the act of using Git commands to send the current version of a local repository up to the remote repository
-- **Pulling** work down is the act of using Git commands to retreive the work on the remote repository so that it's available in the local repository
+- <span class="vocab">Pulling</span> work down is the act of using Git commands to retreive the work on the remote repository so that it's available in the local repository

 After making 1 or more commits on a local repository, we can push our work up using the following command: